-The drink is simple, refreshing, and features the smooth taste of Woodford Reserve.
+The drink is simple and refreshing.
 The mix of bourbon, lemonade, and pomegranate juice is perfect for any occasion, particularly summer parties.
 It's also an easy recipe to transform into a punch and serve by the pitcher to a thirsty crowd.